How To Calm A Kitten: 10 Effective Tricks

 10. Give some kitten massage

 Lastly, consider giving your kitten a calming massage.
-This works a lot if your kitten loves petting or being stroked around the face.
+Learning how to calm a kitten with a massage is easy and builds your bond with your cat.
 The same with humans, massage boosts lymphatic and blood flow among kittens, which can have a soothing effect.
 However, some cats may not react well to massage due to overstimulation.

 kitten massage